How do I make a Will?

 When talking to a professional you may wish to have made a note of your assets and the approximate value of any particularly valuable items.

-Remember it’s never too early to start writing a will because you can always amend it at any time in the future with a simple document called a codicil.
+It’s never too early to start writing a Will because you can always amend it at any time in the future with a simple document called a codicil.

-- A specific sum – Here you simply state the specific amount of money that you would like to leave to NYJO.
+- A specific sum: Here you state the specific amount of money that you would like to leave to NYJO.
 This can be as small or as large as you would like.

-- A gift of the whole or a proportion of the residue of your estate – This is where you leave what remains of your estate after all the other and specific gifts and legacies that you want to make have been paid out.
+- A gift of the whole or a proportion of the residue of your estate: Here you leave what remains of your estate after all the other and specific gifts and legacies that you want to make have been paid out.
 This type of gift has the added benefit of keeping its value over time because it will not be so affected by inflation.

-Your solicitor can advise you on the exact wording but the following are examples of the sort of wording you could include:
+A solicitor can advise on the exact wording.
+The following are examples of the sort of wording you could include:

 I give, devise and bequeath to The National Youth jazz Orchestra Limited (‘NYJO’) of 2nd Floor, 5 Vigo Street, London, W1S 3HB registered charity number 274578 the sum of £ [X -INSERT AMOUNT] (X Pounds) for its general charitable purposes and I declare that the receipt of any officer of NYJO shall be a good and sufficient discharge and receipt for this.